LLMs Meet Library Evolution: Evaluating Deprecated API Usage in LLM-based Code Completion: Introduction

 \section{Introduction}

-Large language models (LLMs) \cite{Codex,InCoder,CodeGen,StarCoder,CodeLlama,DeepSeek-Coder} have significantly advanced various aspects of software engineering, including code completion \cite{svyatkovskiy2020intellicode, le2022coderl}, code understanding \cite{zeng2022extensive}, and program repair \cite{fan2023automated, wei2023copiloting}.
+Large language models (LLMs) \cite{Codex,InCoder,CodeGen,StarCoder,CodeLlama,DeepSeek-Coder} have significantly advanced various aspects of software engineering~\cite{chen2025deep}, including code completion \cite{svyatkovskiy2020intellicode,le2022coderl,wang2024teaching}, code understanding \cite{zeng2022extensive,wang2024tiger}, defect detection~\cite{wang2023boosting,li2024llm}, and program repair \cite{fan2023automated,wei2023copiloting,zhang2024vuladvisor}.
 These models, pre-trained or fine-tuned with extensive knowledge of code on large corpora, are effective for tailoring to different downstream tasks.
 In the realm of code completion, the state-of-the-art has evolved from statistics-based methods \cite{nguyen2015graph, raychev2014code} to LLM-based techniques \cite{ugare2024improving, guo2022unixcoder, copilot}.
-Code completion is a sophisticated task that suggests variables, functions, classes, methods, and even entire code blocks, which depends both on tools' capability and developers' practical needs.
+Code completion is a sophisticated task that suggests variables, functions, classes, methods, and even entire code blocks, which depends on developers' practical needs.

 \textbf{Motivation.} To accelerate development, developers heavily rely on third-party libraries, interacting with them through Application Programming Interfaces (APIs).
 However, this reliance presents a challenge for code completion tools.
 Third-party libraries constantly evolve to undergo refactorings \cite{Kula2018ESI}, fix bugs \cite{hu2023empirical}, apply security patches \cite{sigsoft/Wang0LC20}, or introduce new features.
 This rapid evolution leads to frequent API changes, with older APIs being deprecated and replaced by newer ones.
-Deprecated APIs are discouraged to use because they might not work well with newer features or data.
-These outdated APIs will eventually disappear in future library updates \cite{APIlifecycle}.
+Deprecated APIs are discouraged to use because of their incompatiblity with newer features or data, which will eventually disappear in future library updates \cite{APIlifecycle}.
 Taking PyTorch~\cite{PyTorch}, a popular deep learning library for instance, the API \inlinecode{torch.gels()} was deprecated in version 1.2 (August 2019) in favor of \inlinecode{torch.lstsq()}.
-Then, \inlinecode{torch.lstsq()} was deprecated in version 1.9 (June 2021) in favor of \inlinecode{torch.linalg.lstsq()}.
-Consequently, newly developed code should avoid using the deprecated \inlinecode{torch.gels()} and \inlinecode{torch.lstsq()}.
-Therefore, it's crucial for code completion tools to suggest the correct, up-to-dated APIs to developers.
+Then, \inlinecode{torch.lstsq()} was deprecated in version 1.9 (June 2021) in favor of \inlinecode{torch.linalg.lstsq()}.~Consequently, newly developed code should avoid using the deprecated \inlinecode{torch.gels()} and \inlinecode{torch.lstsq()}.
+Therefore, it's crucial for code completion tools to suggest correct and up-to-dated APIs~to~developers.